edgedb/edgedb/docs/reference/edgeql/tx_start.rst

     occurred for any serial (one-at-a-time) execution of those transactions, one of them will be rolled back with a serialization_failure error.

-:eql:synopsis:`isolation repeatable read`
-    All statements of the current transaction can only see data committed before the first query or data-modification statement was executed in this transaction.

-    This is the default.

 :eql:synopsis:`read write`
     Sets the transaction access mode to read/write.